steelbreeze/delegate/README.md

 # delegate
-Multicast delegate for TypeScript and JavaScript
+Multicast delegate for TypeScript and JavaScript.

 ## Install
 ```shell